If you munch on corn for dinner, cook with canola oil or eat cereal for breakfast, chances are you’re taking in a genetically modified organism (GMO).

 Scientists modify organisms to enhance certain desired traits.
 For example, they may make plants more resistant to pesticides, weed killers or disease.
-They also can make plants hardier so they’ll survive during cold weather or droughts, or to improve their nutritional content.
+They also can make plants hardier so they’ll survive during cold weather or drought, or to improve their nutritional content.

 GMO health risks unknown

 What’s the concern?
-Many people believe that altering the DNA of a plant or animal has a significant effect on a person’s chances of developing cancer.
+Some people believe that altering the DNA of a plant or animal has a significant effect on a person’s chances of developing cancer.
 But the current research on the health risks of GMOs is inconclusive.
 In other words, researchers cannot confirm whether or not GMOs increase cancer risks.

 If you are concerned, here are some ways to curb your intake of GM foods.

 - Know the most commonly modified crops.
 Soybeans, corn, cotton (for oil), canola (for oil), squash, zucchini and papaya are all popular GMOs.
 Find other GM crops.